pk5k/KitCat/README.md

 | help | h | Print list of possible arguments |

 ## Custom ruleset definition
-Add the lines below to an ini-file of your choice and pass it's path to the "-r" argument explained above.
+Add the lines below (of the OS you're using) to an ini-file of your choice and pass it's path to the "-rules" argument explained above.
 KitCat will use the rules defined inside this file instead of using the internal default-ruleset.
 Check the examples-directory for further explanation of the configuration file.

+### Unix

+Uses `/` as directory-separator - no escaping required.

-	input = "{group}/{sample} ?{kit}{variation}?\.{extension}"
+	input = "{group}/{sample} ?{kit}{variation}?\\.{extension}"
 	output = "{kit}/{sample} {variation}.{extension}"
 	recheck = "^([[0-9a-zA-Z]{1,2}])$"
 	index = kit